jsartisan/frontend-challenges/challenges/197-string-encode-and-decode/README.md

-Design an algorithm to encode a list of strings to a single string and decode it back to the original list of strings.
+Create a function that can convert an array of strings into a single encoded string, and another function that can decode that string back into the original array of strings.
+The encoding and decoding should be reversible, meaning decoding the encoded string should give back the exact same array that was encoded.

 **Constraints:**
 - 0 ≤ strs.length < 100